wendywarren/ac-type/_type-3/magazine/your-type-system.md

 #### Your Sans-Serif

 Here you want something with some real punch.
 It should really have impact.
+Also, choose a large family so you have options when designing titles.

 ### Hierarchy

-Hierarchy helps us differentiate different types of content.
-Size is not the only way to differentiate type, making some more and some less *important*.
+Hierarchy helps us differentiate various types of content.
+Size is not the only way to achieve this differentiation, making some more and some less important.

 ![Hierarchy]({{site.url}}/svg/hierarchy.svg "Hierarchy"){:width="320px"}

-We can use type weight, width, size, capitals colour, italics.
+We can use type weight, width, size, capitals, colour, italics.
 We can have reversed type.
 There are so many options!

 ### Hierarchy, but with finess

 We need clear differentiation between elements, but it can be done with *some* subtlety.
 All these pieces of type are the same size!

 ![Subtle Hierarchy]({{site.url}}/svg/hierarchy-subtle.svg "Subtle Hierarchy"){:width="320px"}